kennyasare7/-Linux-and-Git-Cheat-Sheet/readme.md

 5. pwd - print current working directory
 6. rm - remove a file or directory
 7. mv - move or rename files or directories
+# Git Commands
+8. git init - initializes a new repository